 All Dogs Matter works in London to transform the lives of lost, unwanted, or abandoned dogs.
 Their work isn’t limited to the UK, either.
 All Dogs Matter even works to rehome stray dogs from overseas.

-For adopting dogs in London, the process is similar to that of Battersea.
+The process for adopting dogs in London is similar to that at Battersea.
 First, you'll need to register your interest.
 All Dogs Matter suggests enquiring about a specific dog that fits what you're looking for in a pet.

 The Mayhew

-The Mayhew is an animal welfare charity based in Kensal Green just north of Notting Hill.
-Much like Battersea, The Mayhew have a range of celebrity ambassadors.
-From Joanna Lumley to documentary maker Louis Theroux.
+The Mayhew is an animal welfare charity in Kensal Green, just north of Notting Hill.
+Like Battersea, it has celebrity ambassadors, including Joanna Lumley and Louis Theroux.

-For those living in our Vantage Point building, this will be the closest charity to you.
-Either jump in the car for a 25-minute drive or grab the Northern Line and the number 18 bus.
+For residents of the Vantage Point building, The Mayhew is the closest charity, accessible by a 25-minute drive or via the Northern Line and the number 18 bus.

 Dogs Trust